 It’s much easier to get somewhere when you know where you’re going.
 Set clear goals and work towards them.

 What are your goals with being a session drummer?
 Do you want to do it as your main career?
 Is it a side income?
 Or will it simply be a hobby or passion project while you hold down a job?

 What artists do you want to perform with?
-Do you want to play on big albums and or do you want to play to large crowds?
+Do you want to play on big albums or do you want to play to large crowds?

 Early on in your session drumming career, you should use your goals as a vision to keep going, keep enthusiasm, and remember why you’re doing this in the first place.

 If you lose the passion for session drumming, then think back to your goals.
 Perhaps the genres that you’re working with no longer excite you like they used to.
 Perhaps, the lifestyle of a session drummer possibly is not as suited to you as you thought.
-Or maybe… you haven’t stuck in there for long enough to see the true potential in your session drumming career.
+Or maybe… you haven’t been stuck in there for long enough to see the true potential in your session drumming career.